 Cerritos Baptist Church (CBC) is home to a congregation with many Japanese American older adults and caregivers.
 CBC provides fellowship and activities to its older adult and caregiver members.

 Continuing Education for the Nikkei Widowed, Inc. (CENW) was established to provide support to Japanese American and Japanese older adults who have lost their spouses.
-The group, of which 95% are over the age of 80, met monthly pre-pandemic to provide educational opportunities and support to its members.
+The group, of which 95% are over the age of 80, meets monthly to provide educational opportunities and support to its members.

 First Presbyterian Church Altadena (FPC Altadena) was established over 100 years ago and serves a congregation of primarily Japanese American older adults.

 Gardena Valley Japanese Cultural Institute (GVJCI) has served the Japanese American and Japanese community living in the South Bay for over 50 years through educational, social, and cultural programs for all ages.
-They offer a variety of programs throughout the week and now offer virtual classes.
+They offer a variety of programs throughout the week and have returned to in-person programs.

 Little Tokyo Nutrition Services (LTNS) has provided daily hot Japanese lunches and referral services to older adults living in Little Tokyo and homebound individuals within the surrounding area for over 40 years.
 Currently, LTNS delivers lunches to homebound older adults five days per week.

 Long Beach Buddhist Church (LBBC) is dedicated to sharing the teachings of the Buddha and serving as a positive presence in their local community.
-They strive to honor and continue the traditions of their founding members, as they aim to provides services and activities to ensure that Buddhism remains a way of life.
+They strive to honor and continue the traditions of their founding members as they aim to provide services and activities to ensure that Buddhism remains a way of life.

-Long Beach Japanese Cultural Center/Long Beach-Harbor Pioneer Project (LBJCC/LBPP) has focused on improving the quality of life for older adults in the local Japanese American and Japanese community for over 60 years.
+Long Beach Japanese Cultural Center (LBJCC) has focused on improving the quality of life for older adults in the local Japanese American and Japanese community for over 60 years.

-Los Angeles Hompa Hongwanji Buddhist Temple has been providing weekly religious and spiritual services for Japanese American and Japanese families since 1905.
-The temple continues to offer services virtually for its members.
+Los Angeles Hompa Hongwanji Buddhist Temple Buddhist Women’s Association has been providing weekly religious and spiritual services for Japanese American and Japanese families since 1905.

 Los Angeles Men’s Glee Club (LAMGC) has been supporting Japanese American and Japanese older adults in the community through special choral performances and concerts for the past 20 years as the only Japanese men’s chorus in Southern California.